 Oh, one more thing.
 This book has A LOT of colorful language, so if you are upset or offended by that, or if you can only listen in earshot of your kids, you may not want to listen.

-I loved this story of a single, youngish writer in London immediately after World War II who becomes penpals with a large group of friends on the island of Guernsey in the English Channel.
+I loved the Guernsey Literary & Potato Peel Pie Society.
+This story of a single, youngish writer in London immediately after World War II who becomes penpals with a large group of friends on the island of Guernsey in the English Channel.
 The story is rather complicated, and involves two broken engagements and a lot of backstory, but it is absolutely wonderful in the way it weaves the tale through a series of letters, all letters, no prose at all.
 There is a Netflix movie of the book, and I liked it a lot, too, but it lost the letter nature of the book that made it so endearing.
 This one is not to be missed.
 Oh, and it is narrated by about fifteen different people, as each letter writer has his or her own voice.
 That made it very interesting.

 I loved Erotic Stories for Punjabi Widows so much, I sent a hard copy to Old Grandma.
 And Old Grandma finished it in less than 12 hours and then passed it on to my cousin who read it in three days and passed it on to someone else.
 It's a delicious story about a twenty-something Punjabi girl in London who answers an advertisement for a creative writing teacher, except the course to be taught was really a basic English literacy course and the ad was a misunderstanding.
 And then, the widows in the course find a book of erotic stories.
 There's a little bit of mystery and a human interest story that rivals any fiction I've read.
 Love love loved this one.